 Understanding the human mind is a crucial aspect of effective leadership.
 By grasping basic psychological concepts such as those that follow, leaders can gain a deeper insight into their team’s behaviour, motivations, and needs.

 Firstly, the concept of ‘Emotional Intelligence‘ is paramount.
-This involves the ability to recognise, understand, and manage our own emotions and those of others.
+This involves the ability to recognise, understand, and manage our emotions and those of others.
 Leaders with high emotional intelligence can foster a positive work environment, as they are adept at handling conflicts and managing stress.
-A study by the University of Surrey found that leaders with high emotional intelligence were more likely to have teams with higher job satisfaction and lower turnover rates.
+A study by the University of Surrey found that leaders with high emotional intelligence were likelier to have teams with higher job satisfaction and lower turnover rates.

 Lastly, the ‘Self-Determination Theory‘ is another essential concept.
 This theory suggests that people are motivated to grow and change by three innate needs: competence, relatedness, and autonomy.
-Leaders who understand this theory can create an environment that satisfies these needs, thereby boosting motivation and productivity.
+Leaders who understand this theory can create an environment that satisfies these needs, boosting motivation and productivity.

 Models and Theories To Learn in Psychology